bvaldebenitom/bvaldebenitom.github.io/_posts/2024-01-06-igv_coverage.md

 $IGV_HOME/igvtools index mm10.ncbiRefSeq_sorted.gtf
 ````

 **WARNING**: Failure to index the GTF file, will result in long running times.
-Although the snapshot commands will work, when testing this tutorial on the unindexed file, it went for more than 26 minutes when loading it, in comparison to the ~1 minute it will take with the sorted and indexed version.
+Although the snapshot commands will work, when testing this tutorial on the unindexed file, it went for more than 26 minutes when loading it versus the ~1 minute it will take with the sorted and indexed version.

 Finally, to index the BAM files, we can use samtools:
 ````markdown